Rightpoint/Drafter/README.md

 ## License

-TailoredSwiftAutoLayoutHelpers is available under the MIT license.
+Drafter is available under the MIT license.
 See the LICENSE file for more info.